 Israel’s first novel, “The Global War on Morris” came out in 2015.
 The Washington Post described the novel as “an unexpected delight… so spirited and funny”.
 Chris Matthews called Israel “downright hilarious.”
 And the New York Daily News wrote: “Steve Israel reveals his inner Jon Stewart in his debut novel.”
 The book was optioned to Rob Reiner for television development.
 Not unlike so much in Congress, it awaits further action.

 Israel was a Member of Congress for sixteen years.
 He left in 2016, undefeated and un-indicted.
 He served as House Democrats chief political strategist between 2011-2015 as Chairman of the Democratic Congressional Campaign Committee.
 President Bill Clinton called him “one of the most thoughtful Members of Congress.”
 Which, Israel states, isn’t really saying much at all.

-Israel is a political commentator on CNN.
-His insights appear regularly in the New York Times, Washington Post, Foreign Affairs and on 6O minutes, Jon Oliver, FoxNews, MSNBC and elsewhere.
+Israel is a regular political commentator on MSNBC.
+His insights appear regularly in the New York Times, Washington Post, Wall Street Journal, Foreign Affairs and on 60 minutes, Last Week Tonight with John Oliver, FoxNews, MSNBC and elsewhere.
 His recent NY Times op-ed, “Nothing Will Change After The Las Vegas Shooting” went viral; his Mic.Com video on gun violence received nearly 3.5 million views.

 He was one of only nine members of the House Democratic leadership, and has a singular behind-the-scenes understanding of how Washington officials think, or don’t think.

 Israel is currently the Chairman of the Global Institute at Long Island University; a strategic advisor to the Democratic Governors Association and the think-tank Third Way.
 He serves on the Boards of Long Island University, the Truman National Security Project, the Theodore Roosevelt Association, the American Battlefield Trust, the Council for a Secure America and Haiti Air Ambulance.

 He lives in Oyster Bay, not far from the home of Theodore Roosevelt, who also wrote a few decent books.